Travel in the Spiritual Worlds

 The Dangers of Biblical Illiteracy

-This false, dualistic reading of the Christian tradition which emphasizes external evil and divine punishment distorts our cultural and religious history.
+This false, dualistic understanding of Christian theology which emphasizes external evil and divine punishment distorts our cultural and religious history.
 It also provides us with religiously sanctioned justifications to struggle against enemies and waste both lives and financial resources in perpetual conflict, violence, and war.

 As long as religious people view fighting evil and dispensing punishment as godly qualities based on a false understanding of the Bible, we will do little to resist war, and even seek out ways to start unnecessary wars.
 And "war presidents" will continue to be elected and proudly exercise their right to declare war.
 We will continue our collective, self-defeating romance with war.